VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 Implementation of this recommendation is partially contingent on which jurisdiction or institution is ultimately responsible for maintaining parcel map data (see [Recommendation 2](#recommendation-2-support-digital-parcel-maintenance-and-submittal-to-the-state-of-vermont)).
 If municipalities are to remain responsible for mapping, the listed vs. mapped acreage review, Tax guidance, and GIS data standard-compliance reporting above, combined with existing education and professional development work via Tax's District Advisors and the Vermont Assessors and Listers Association (VALA) could be effective to bring all towns to uniformly map and calculate taxable acreage to edge of the ROW.

-If either Regional Appraisal Districts or the State assume ultimate responsibility for mapping, efforts they complete or oversee would need to follow state GIS parcel data standard and map to the edge of right of way.
-Education via the District Advisors, VALA, and potentially via Regional Appraisal District would still be needed to ensure consistency practices when calculating taxable acreage to the edge of ROW.
+If either regional assessment districts or the State assume ultimate responsibility for mapping, efforts they complete or oversee would need to follow state GIS parcel data standard and map to the edge of right of way.
+Education via the District Advisors, VALA, and potentially via regional assessment district would still be needed to ensure consistency practices when calculating taxable acreage to the edge of ROW.

 ## 4.4 Related Statutes
 [19 V.S.A. § 32 Assumed width of right-of-way](https://legislature.vermont.gov/statutes/section/19/001/00032)